Mohamed-Ahmed-Salah/marcom-qr-app/README.md

 - Connected To AWS EC2 API (url can be changed fron /lib/core/constants/newtwork_const.dart)
 - The design was inspired by: https://dribbble.com/shots/24204854-Enable-Camera-Access-Interaction

-When rinning in IOS update podfile post_install to:
+When running in IOS update podfile post_install to:

 ```
 post_install do |installer|